zerofailed/ZeroFailed.DevOps.Common/README.md

 For more information about the different component types, please refer to the [ZeroFailed documentation](https://github.com/zerofailed/ZeroFailed/blob/main/README.md#extensions).

-This extension consists of the following feature groups, click the links to see their documentation:
+This extension consists of the following feature groups, refer to the [HELP page](./HELP.md) for more details.

-- Miscellaneous environment checks
+- General purpose helper tasks
 - CI/CD Server integration

 ## Dependencies